-Prerequistes for all investigative course include at least three basic courses in the program of concentration.
+Prerequistes for all investigative courses include at least three basic courses in the program of concentration.

-- 352 Investigation in Physiological Ecology.
+352 Investigations in Physiological Ecology.
 S. Laboratory, greenhouse, and field studies in physiological ecology of plants and animals.
-Experiment design as well as the collection, analysis, and presentation of data will be emphasized.
+Experiment design as well as the collection, analysis, and presentation of data is emphasized.
 Topics include temperature regulation, energy exchange, water balance, and circadian rhythms.

-Prerequisites: 222 or 234, Chemistry 113 or 104.
-Mr. J. Beebe, Mr. R. Van Dragt. - 353 Investigations in Cell Biology.
-S. Laboratory studies with discussions of cellular, organelle, and molecular topics in cell biology including the techniques for preparing and observing materials for studies of structure and function.
-Prerequisites: 201 or 233 and 202 or 232, Chemistry 114, 253 or 261.
-Mr. D. De Heer, Mr. U. Zylstra.
+Prerequisites: 234 and Chemistry 113 or 104.
+Mr. J. Beebe, Mr. R. Van Dragt.